cycloarcane/Gathered-Paper-Resources/README.md

     **Tags**: #detection #monitoring #AI
     **Summary**: LLMSCAN introduces a causal scanning method to detect misbehavior in large language models, enhancing AI system reliability.

+- **From Imitation to Introspection: Probing Self-Consciousness in Language Models** [paper](https://paperswithcode.com/paper/from-imitation-to-introspection-probing-self)
+    **Tags**: #self-consciousness #AI-philosophy #introspection #detection
+    **Summary**: This paper explores the emergence of self-consciousness in language models, transitioning from mere imitation to introspective capabilities.
+It examines the extent to which these models can exhibit self-referential behaviors, delving into the philosophical implications of AI's evolving cognitive functions.
 ---

 ## 4. AI Architectures & Models